Strike of ORTF technicians and journalists in May-June 1968

-From May to June 1968, television technicians and journalists at channel ORTF striked.
+From May to June 1968, television technicians and journalists at channel ORTF struck.
 This strike would play an important role in May 68 in France.

 Background

 The strike became as a reaction to government interference with editorial coverage of political topic on French television.

 This resulted in a nationwide strike by employees of ORTF television.
 This affected French television as ORTF had a 65% share of the television audience at the time.

 Reception

 The television strike was widely condemned by the mainstream media such as Le Monde.